rosagross/bistable_perception/README.md

 # bistable_perception
-This is an bistable experiment which can be executed in two different settings: **binocular rivarly** or **rotating sphere**. using the rotating sphere illusion to study consciousness and perception of ambiguous stimuli.
+This is a bistable experiment which can be executed in two different settings: **binocular rivarly** or **rotating sphere**. using the rotating sphere illusion to study consciousness and perception of ambiguous stimuli.
 An eyetracking device (EyeLink) may be connected.

 **Requirements**